muhammetozkaraca/hugo-apero-website/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I am an aspiring social scientist who is broadly interested in international security, armed conflicts, and political methodologies.
-My goal is to understand why and how armed conflicts occur, particularly religious violence, and what role the laws and state institutions play in this process.
+description: I am a project assistant working on migration management and border security at the International Centre for Migration Policy Development.
 image_left: false
 images:
 - img/revoir2.jpg